dcos/metronome/README.md

 ## Issue Tracking
-Metronome issues are tracked as JIRA tickets in Mesosphere's [on-premise JIRA instance](https://jira.mesosphere.com/projects/METRONOME/) that anyone is able to view and add to using GitHub SSO.
+Metronome issues are tracked as JIRA tickets in Mesosphere's [on-premise JIRA instance](https://jira.mesosphere.com/issues/?jql=project%20%3D%20DCOS_OSS%20AND%20component%20%3D%20metronome) that anyone is able to view and add to using GitHub SSO.
+If you create a ticket, please set component `metronome`.

 ## Getting Started